Netesh5/netesh5/README.md

 ## 🙋‍♂️ About Me
 - 🔭 I’m currently working on ML App
-- 🌱 I’m currently learning Mobile development
+- 🌱 I’m currently learning Mobile development and Blockchain
 - 🔭 Interested in Software Development, AR Technology, Blockchain and Astronomy, Astrophotography
 -  📫 How to reach me: netesh.paudel@gmail.com